Conjunctive Queries with Free Access Patterns under Updates: Variable Orders and Width Measures

-We next introduce classes of VOs for CQAP queries.
-A VO $\omega$ is {\em canonical} if the variables of the leaf atom of each root-to-leaf path are the inner nodes of the path.
+We next introduce classes of VOs for CQAPs.
+A VO $\omega$ is {\em canonical} if the variables of the leaf atom of each root-to-leaf path are {\em exactly} the inner nodes of the path.
 Hierarchical queries are precisely those conjunctive queries that admit canonical variable orders.
 A VO $\omega$ is {\em free-top} if no bound variable is an ancestor of a free variable.
 It is {\em input-top} if no output variable is an ancestor of an input variable.
 The sets of free-top and input-top VOs for $Q$ are denoted as $\freetop(Q)$ and $\inputtop(Q)$, respectively.
-A VO is called {\em access-top} if it is free-top and input-top: $\acceff(Q) = \freetop(Q) \cap \inputtop(Q).$
+A VO is called {\em access-top} if it is free-top and input-top\footnote{Although our approach in this work uses variable orders, it could also be phrased in terms of hypertree decompositions~\cite{Gottlob99}, while preserving the same complexities.
+Every variable order $\omega$ can be translated into a hypertree decomposition by replacing each node $X$ by a bag consisting of the variables $\{X\} \cup \dep_\omega(X)$; conversely, every hypertree decomposition can be transformed into a variable order by replacing each bag $B$ by a path that consists of all variables in $B$ that do not appear in bags that are ancestor of $B$~\cite{OlteanuZ15}. \nop{A free-top (input-top) variable order corresponds to a hypertree decomposition that contains a connected subtree consisting of the free (input) variables.} An access-top variable order corresponds to a hypertree decomposition that contains a connected subtree consisting of all free variables and also a connected subtree consisting of the input variables.
+Since all input variables are free, the subtree consisting of the input variables must be subsumed by the subtree consisting of the free variables.
+For a discussion on the usefulness of variable orders for our approach, see Section~\ref{sec:discussion}. }: $\acceff(Q) = \freetop(Q) \cap \inputtop(Q).$